Own your expertise.

 Current role: Founder & Director, Empirical Careers Pty Ltd.

-How I got here: Forensics Administrator.
+How I got here: Forensics Admin.
 Medical Scientist.
 Research Assistant.
 PhD candidate.
 Postdoctoral Fellow.
 Research Manager.
 Business Founder.
 Company Director.

 One of my natural talents: I am really good at seeing, connecting and arranging ‘the dots’ to help others see the big picture (e.g. in a grant to present a clear and compelling ‘story’).

-The problem I’m currently addressing: Helping researchers secure funding and navigate challenges in their careers.
+The problem I’m currently addressing: Helping researchers navigate challenges in their careers including securing research funding.

 The impact I’ve had so far: In essence, I think of myself as a research facilitator.
 Through Empirical, I’ve helped hundreds of researchers across diverse disciplines improve their grant writing skills and win funding ($350M and counting), that ultimately leads to more research impact.
 I’ve also supported Centre Directors and ADRs across various Uni roles.

-What I need to continue having impact: I want to speak with talented researchers across diverse careers, and profile their stories, so I can inspire other PhD grads to see the many ways they can use their reserach skills and experience to have impact, even if it’s not how they first imagined...!
+What I need now to have more impact: I want to speak with talented researchers across diverse careers, and profile their stories, so I can inspire other PhD grads to see the many ways they can use their reserach skills and experience to have impact, even if it’s not how they first imagined...
+I also want to create a directory of research supporters to help researchers access the services they need.

 The most interesting place I’ve been: Antarctica.
 It was really cool… ;)